 James: Yeah, I wanted to see what skyrunning was all about and they were able to help me and put me in contact with the people who would enable me to get to those races.
 So I just wanted to go to Transvulcania; I was injured but I finished the race, just to experience the whole culture and meet some of my competition and people.
 To just kinda’ throw myself into European running, too, it’s been exciting and different because I know everybody in the US when I show up to a race and everybody knows me.
 Over here, it’s neat to fly under the radar.

 iRunFar: What’s surprised you most about the Euro scene compared to the States?

 James: Just the amount of gear that they run with, you know?
 I kinda’ show up at a race and take my shirt off and lace up my sneakers and maybe grab one of my water bottles and go for a run.
 Out here they’re decked out with backpacks, trekking poles, and there is just so much gear.
 It makes me chuckle. [laughs]

 iRunFar: Have you been inspired?
 Have you bought yourself some poles?

 James: [laughs] No, I haven’t gone that far.
 I get the funny looks.
-At Zegama, the mandatory gear was a wind jacket, so I tucked it in my shorts, took off my shirt, and ran the race.
+At Zegama, the mandatory gear was a windbreaker jacket, so I tucked it in my running shorts, took off my shirt, and ran the race.
 The guys were yelling at me, ‘Wheres’s your jacket?’ and I was like, ‘I have it!
 You didn’t say I have to wear a shirt!’ [laughs] I’m not going to use any of the fancy stuff for Friday; I’m just going to go out and run.
 We are going to run all night so I’m going to put on jacket if it gets cold and use a headlight.

 iRunFar: Haha, cool.
 You’re a doctor now, too, right?
 So you know how to treat yourself?